IIT Admission Requirements for Engineering Aspirants for IIT JEE, UPSEE and Other Exams

 Seeking admission to them is indubitably very tough and only bookworms can be expected to getting admission to them.

 Important Eligibility Criteria for Admission

 Prior to seeking admission to any of the IIT institutes, it is important for students to familiarize themselves with eligibility criteria.
 They include the following:

-Getting through JEE Mains: The entrance exam of IIT comprises two parts — JEE Mains and JEE Advanced.
+Getting through JEE Main: The IIT admission comprises two parts — JEE Mains and JEE Advanced.
 The former is preliminary and the former is the final stage.
 The former is held to weed out non-serious students.
 So, it is important for serious students to score sufficient marks in order to go for JEE Advanced.
 For reserved category students, there are reservation criteria.
 Thus, general category students need to work very hard to order to get through JEE Mains.